kowaalczyk/lillian-file-manager/README.md

 "Docs"
 ```

-Main responds to requests for adding, updating and deleting using message 'actinoResult'.
+Main responds to requests for adding, updating and deleting using message 'actionResult'.
 This message contains bool variabe informing if requested action was performed and message about action.
 Example:
 ```javascript
 {
   "valid" : "false",